 Building Access, Rehearsal Rooms & Practice Space

-The Wade Rehearsal Hall (WRH) and Denison Rehearsal Hall (DRH) interior doors will remain closed/locked when not being used by a CWRU music class or ensemble rehearsal.
+This building operates with controlled access.
+The Spartan Rehearsal Hall (SRH), Wade Rehearsal Hall (WRH), and Denison Rehearsal Hall (DRH) will remain closed/locked when not being used by a CWRU music class or ensemble rehearsal.
 The Denison Classroom (DCR) will remain open at all times.
 WRH is only available to music majors unless a University-recognized student group has an affiliation with the Dept. of Music (music faculty advisor) and petitioned the department for permission.
 Rehearsal times are available for student groups (3 hours per week) and must be booked in advance with the music office.

 **All students must check-in with the building monitor upon arrival.**